 These days, almost everyone in the world – from a 5-year-old to a senior citizen – has some mobile gadget, be it a smartphone or a tablet.
 No wonder that development companies are harnessing the full potential of mobile gaming, presenting more and more games both for Android and iOS users.
 Experts predict that in the short run, the market capacity for the game niche will reach more than $108.9 billion, with mobile games crossing the $46 billion mark by the end of 2017.
 More and more college grads want to kick-start their career in this popular industry, while companies hunt creative minds to streamline their products and services.
 There is one thing in this lifecycle that can help both sides achieve their goals, and this is an established development pipeline.
-Like any other process, creating a game might be a challenging task if the procedure is disorganized and incoherent.
+Like any other, mobile game development process might be a challenging task if the procedure is disorganized and incoherent.
 So, if you are planning to take advantage of this growing market, Game-Ace introduces a simple process framework that could help you shape your mobile game.

 Actions or racing, strategies or RPGs – they all start with a great idea, so the first thing to decide upon is on what game type you want to bet on.
 This is the time to juggle ideas you have in mind before you narrow down to a few that will end up on paper.
 Whether you are trying to create a game from scratch or continuing the existing series, there must be a clear concept behind it before you start looking for developers to hire.
 For instance, the game idea could revolve around managing sports games or defeating the villains in the MMO, etc.